pythonanywhere/help_pages/articles/Education.md

 ## Viewing your students' stuff

-Once you have some students set up, you'll see a new drop-down at the top right of your dashboard.
+Once you have some students set up, you'll see a new drop-down at the top of your dashboard.
 From there you'll be able to click through and view your students' pages.

 ![](/students_dropdown.png)